MVakharia/InSight-InMind-Labs/dysfunctional_field_service_systems.md

 Your actual skill and your output is mostly irrelevant: your presence is all that matters.

 When a company sends untrained staff to fix machines, they’re really just using bodies to fill the gaps.

-They’re hoping workers will self-teach under pressure.
+As an aside, they’re hoping workers will self-teach under pressure.

 Coverage is prioritised over competence.
 Workers are bodies used to hit coverage metrics, not technicians.
 Coverage satisfies the client contract.

 The role of the manager in this scenario isn’t to take care of their workers, it’s to keep workers from questioning impossible targets.
 It’s to redirect blame down the ladder.
 It’s to maintain the illusion that everything is fine.
 And it’s to punish anyone that exposes that everything is actually on fire.

-That’s what bullying managers do.
-They keep the broken system running.
+A bullying manager keeps the broken system running.

 So what is an engineer actually supposed to do, in spite of the job description?